ShrimpBrime/SB-SSD-Temps-Releases/README.md

 SHA-256
 1F2A363A7164B0679D17F26B598729BCF31A7891B3E2486DF5D100EC5E7DA148
+NOTE: May need to run as administrator because the app access data through third party apps for accuracy.

 • Added a new Sensor Thresholds window with expanded NVMe SMART threshold information and explanations.
 • Added session-based memory for TACH window size and position on a per-drive basis.